 The bridge has four niche benches flanked by terracotta longhorns.

 Note that the 1939 news clips indicate that access to the bridge on the east would be from Fournier Street unless a connecting roadbed was laid from the bridge through the river bluff at Penn Street via a tunnel or laid over the bluff to Summit Avenue.
-Instead a compromise was used: The bluff was cut from east of Fournier Street to Summit Street.
+Instead a compromise was used: The bluff was cut from east of Fournier Street to Summit Avenue.
 An art deco retaining wall was erected on each side of the cut along Lancaster.

 When the bridge was built, several Quality Hill mansions still survived on Summit Avenue and Penn Street.
 For example, W. T. Waggoner’s mansion was on the south side of the cut; the Pollock-Capps house was on the north side of the cut.
 Perhaps that rarefied real estate explains the fancy retaining walls and two sets of steps down to Lancaster from Penn Street.

 One of the stairwells from the bridge deck down to Trinity Park.

 From the Phyllis J. Tilley Memorial Bridge.
 The new West 7th Street Bridge is in the background.